General Galusha Pennypacker Memorial (1934)

 Galusha Pennypacker, a native of Chester County, Pennsylvania, became at age 22* the youngest general to serve in the Civil War.
 After the Civil War he served in the South and on the western frontier before retiring to Philadelphia.
 The General Pennypacker Memorial Committee sponsored this monument in collaboration with the State Art Commission.

-The basic concept was developed by Charles Grafly, an instructor at the Pennsylvania Academy of the Fine Arts who had studied at the Ecole des Beaux-Arts in Paris.
-In addition to his sculptures for the Smith Memorial, he had created a massive statue of General Meade for Washington D.C.
-But Graftly died before the Pennypacker Memorial could be completed.
-The project was taken over by his student Albert Laessle, who was already known in Philadelphia for his Billy in Rittenhouse Square and his Penguins at the Zoo.
+The basic concept was developed by Charles Grafly (1862-1929), a sculpture instructor at the Pennsylvania Academy of the Fine Arts (PAFA) who had studied at the Ecole des Beaux-Arts in Paris.
+Among his students at PAFA were Paul Manship, Walker Hancock, Albin Polasek, and Beatrice Fenton.
+In addition to his sculptures for the Smith Memorial, he created a massive statue of General Meade for Washington D.C.

 In keeping with the Beaux-Arts tradition, the monument portrays the youthful general in classical costume.
 With energetic determination the figure strides forward on top of a gun carriage flanked by two tigers.